Brussels sprouts recipes

-Kale is a really trendy ingredient at the moment.
-It has a robust texture and flavour can be used instead of cabbage or spinach in recipes.
+Want an easy veggie dish for your festive dinner?
+Check out this kale recipe with parsnips.
+Kale has a robust texture and flavour and can be used instead of cabbage or spinach in recipes.
 Cooked with parsnips, cream and nutmeg it makes an indulgent Christmas vegetable side dish.

 Vegetable gratin recipes for Christmas